jpb06/nx-front-poc/docs/translations.md

 });
 ```

 Cool!
-But wait, we didn't really make sure the component would display `Heeho let's go!`!
+But wait, we didn't really ensure the component would display `Heeho let's go!`!

 One way to solve the problem is to monkey patch the `t` function in the i18n provider we will be using for our tests: